aralacikalin/reaktor-assignment/README.md

 This part consists of a react client which is connected to a express.js back end server which is located on heroku (https://calm-temple-69565.herokuapp.com/)

 When this front end client is visited because of start up time of heroku servers there may be no data shown.
-In this case please wait a bit then refresh the page for best experience.
-If stock column is not showing please refresh the page in order to get the stock status.
+In this case please wait a bit and if there is no data shown after waiting then refresh the page.
+Stock column may take a bit longer to load after the first load because of the request time for the availability but after the first load it should be quick to load.
-Back end server code is on another repository (https://github.com/aralacikalin/reaktor-assignment-api) I used material UI for the front end.
+Back end server code is on another repository (https://github.com/aralacikalin/reaktor-assignment-api)

+Used node version 14.15.4
+I used material UI for the front end.

+Instructions for running React App is below.